Emmanuel-Odero/GasLeap/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🏆 Hackathon Submission
+## 🏆 What We Think You Should Know

-This project was built for [Hackathon Name] with the following goals:
+This project was built for with the following goals:

 - **Problem**: Complex gas management across Polkadot parachains
 - **Solution**: Seamless cross-chain gas sponsorship